smacker/bblfsh-benchmark/README.md

 # Benchmarks for bblfsh

-_Note:_ According to the benchmarks drivers v2 are slower about two times than v1 (using v1 protocol in both cases).
+_Note:_ According to the benchmarks drivers v2 are slower about two times than v1.

 ### how to run